tanu31195/react-counter/README.md

 Used when returning multiple root elements from the render method

+## Lifecycle Hooks
+Components go through a few phases during it's lifecycle
+React will automatically call these methods referred to as lifecycle hooks when going through each phase
+So they allow us to hook into certain moments during the lifecycle of a component and do something
+Can only be used in class components

+### 1. Mounting Phase
+When an instance of a component/class is created and inserted to the DOM

+#### 1.1 constructor
+Called only once when an instance of a class is created
+Best place to initialize properties in that instance
+Set the state based on the props received
+In the constructor the state is set directly `this.setState()` can only be called when a component is rendered and placed in the DOM

+We won't have access to this.props unless we pass it as a parameter to the constructor
+otherwise this.props will return undefined

+    construtor(props) {
+        super(props);
+        this.state = this.props.something

+    }

+#### 1.2 render
+When a component is rendered all it's child components are also rendered recursively

+    render() {
+        //returns a react element that represents the virtual DOM }

+#### 1.3 componentDidMount
+Called after the component is rendered on the DOM
+Perfect place to make Ajax calls to get data from the server

+    componentDidMount() {
+        this.setState( {something} )
+    }

+### 2. Updating Phase
+Whenever we change the state of the component or the props

+#### 2.1 render
+When updating the state, react will schedule a call to the render()
+which means all it's child components are rendered as well
+Entire component tree is rendered it doesn't mean that the entire DOM is updated
+When a component is rendered we basically get a react element which updated the virtual DOM
+React will then look at the new virtual DOM and it has a copy of the old virtual DOM
+(this is why we should not update the state directly) So we can have two different object references in memory
+Then react will figure out what is changed and based on that React will update the Real DOM

+#### 2.2 componentDidUpdate
+This method is called after a component is updated which means we have a new state or new props
+So we can compare the new state/props and old state/props
+if there is a change we can make an Ajax request to get new data
+So if there is no change it will not make an unwanted additional Ajax call

+    componentDidUpdate(prevProps, prevState) {
+        if ( prevProps.counter.value !== this.props.counter.value ) {
+            //Ajax call and get new data from the server }
+    }

+### 3. Unmount Phase
+When a component is removed from the DOM such as when we delete a component

+#### 3.1 componentWillUnmount
+This method is called just before a component is removed from the DOM
+State will be changed when deleting so the entire component tree will be re-rendered
+So there will be a new virtual DOM and react will compare with the old one and it figures out a component is removed
+So then react will call this method before removing the component from the DOM
+This gives an opportunity to do any kind of clean up

 ## Debugging React Applications
 Use React Developer Tools browser extension